zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 OpenAI also provides image generation capabilities which can be invoked using this connector module.
 The `OpenAIDeployedModel` entity is compatible with the [image generation operation from GenAI Commons](/appstore/modules/genai/commons/#generate-image).

-In order to implement image generation into your Mendix application, you can use the Image generation microflow actions from GenAI Commons directly.
+In order to implement image generation into your Mendix application, you can use the Image generation microflow action from GenAI Commons directly.
 When developing your microflow, you can drag and drop it from the toolbox: find it under the **GenAI (Generate)** category in the **Toolbox** in Mendix Studio Pro:

 - Generate Image

-When you drag this operation into your app microflow logic, you use the `user prompt` to describe the desired image, and for the `DeployedModel` you pass the relevant `OpenAIDeployedModel` that supports image generation.
-Additional parameters like the height and the width can be configured using `Image Generation: Create ImageOptions`, see [documentation](/appstore/modules/genai/commons/#imageoptions-create).
-To add OpenAI-specific options, like quality and style an extension to the ImageOptions can be added using `Image Generation: Set ImageOptions Extension`.
+When you drag this operation into your app microflow logic, use the `user prompt` to describe the desired image, and for the `DeployedModel` pass the relevant `OpenAIDeployedModel` that supports image generation.
+Additional parameters like the height and the width can be configured using [Image Generation: Create ImageOptions](/appstore/modules/genai/commons/#imageoptions-create).
+To configure OpenAI-specific options, like quality and style an extension to the ImageOptions can be added using [Image Generation: Set ImageOptions Extension](#set-imageoptions-extension).

-A generated image need to be stored in a custom entity that inherits from the `System.Image` entity.
+A generated image needs to be stored in a custom entity that inherits from the `System.Image` entity.
 The `Response` from the single image operation can be processed using [Get Generated Image (Single)](/appstore/modules/genai/commons/#image-get-single) to store the image in your custom `Image` entity.

 #### Embeddings Generation {#embeddings-configuration}